First War of Scottish Independence: Background

-When King Alexander III ruled Scotland, his reign had seen a period of peace and economic stability.
+When King Alexander III ruled Scotland, the realm saw a period of peace and economic stability.
 On 19 March 1286, however, Alexander died after falling from his horse.
-The heir to the throne was Alexander's granddaughter, Margaret, Maid of Norway.
-As she was still a child and in Norway, the Scottish lords set up a government of guardians.
-Margaret fell ill on the voyage to Scotland and died in Orkney on the 26th of September 1290.
-The lack of a clear heir led to a period known as Competitors for the Crown of Scotland or the "Great Cause", with several families laying claim to the throne.
+The only living heir to his throne was Alexander's granddaughter, Margaret, Maid of Norway.
+As she was still a child, the Scottish lords prepared for her ascension by setting up a government of guardians.
+However, Margaret fell ill while sailing to Scotland and died in Orkney on 26 September 1290.
+With Alexander's line now extinct, a new period began known as the Competitors for the Crown of Scotland or the "Great Cause", with several families laying claim to the throne.

-With Scotland threatening to descend into civil war, King Edward I of England was invited in by the Scottish nobility to arbitrate.
-Before the process could begin, he insisted that all of the contenders recognise him as lord paramount.
-In early November 1292, at a great feudal court held in the castle at Berwick-upon-Tweed, judgement was given in favour of John Balliol having the strongest claim in law.
+With Scotland threatening to descend into civil war, King Edward I of England was chosen by the Scottish nobility to serve as arbiter in resolving the succession dispute; he agreed to do so only after the claimants recognised him as lord paramount.
+In early November 1292, at a great feudal court held in the castle at Berwick-upon-Tweed, judgement was given in favour of John Balliol having the strongest claim to the throne of Scotland.

-Edward proceeded to reverse the rulings of the Scottish lords and even summoned King John Balliol to stand before the English court as a common plaintiff.
-John was a weak king, known as "Toom Tabard" or "Empty Coat".
-John renounced his homage in March 1296.
+Edward quickly exploited his new status by interfering with and even overturning the decisions of Balliol and his advisors.
+He humiliated the Scottish king by forcing him to present himself as a common plaintiff before the English court when he protested Edward's actions.
+John's weakness disgusted the Scots, who gave him insulting names such as "Toom Tabard" or "Empty Coat".
+John finally renounced his homage to England in March 1296.

-That same month Edward invaded Scotland and stormed Berwick-upon-Tweed, sacking the then-Scottish border town.
-In April, the Scots were defeated at the Battle of Dunbar in East Lothian.
-By July, Edward had forced John to abdicate.
-Edward instructed his officers to receive formal homage from some 1,800 Scottish nobles (many of the rest being prisoners of war at that time).
+That same month, Edward invaded Scotland and stormed Berwick-upon-Tweed, sacking the town and directly threatening the Scottish crown.
+In April, an army summoned by John to repel the invasion was overwhelmingly defeated at the Battle of Dunbar in East Lothian.
+By July, John was deposed as king and sent into exile; though he did not formally claim the throne for himself, Edward forced over 1,800 Scottish nobles (many of the rest being prisoners of war at that time) to swear homage, thus making him, in effect, ruler of Scotland.